botdes/component-test/PITCHME.md

 ## Plan

 * Component in testing pyramid
-* Evalution of component test in ATE
+* Evolution of component test in ATE
 * How to
 * Dos and Don'ts
 Note: